USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 B\.
 Unzip the downloaded file into a known folder location on a Windows machine.

-[Figure2-2](#fig:Figure2-2) lists the batch file and the folders that are located in the install zip file; these are described below the figure.
+[The next figure](#installation_package) lists the batch file and the folders that are located in the install zip file; these are described below the figure.

 <a id=installation_package></a>